link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 **Namespaces** alone are not sufficient for building robust containers because they primarily provide isolation of view but not necessarily of resource consumption.
-Without constraints, processes could compete for system resources (CPU, memory, I/O) or one process could consume resources inefficiently, impacting others or the host.
+Without constraints, processes could compete for system resources (CPU, memory, bandwidth) or some processes could consume resources inefficiently, impacting the others.

 The **Linux Kernel** includes a feature called **control groups (cgroups)** to address this.
 A cgroup can define limits for resources like CPU time and memory allocation.